Trishule/micro-services/README.md

 # Spring Boot Microservices

-This is going to be a spring boot microservices demo in which I will create a school and a student microservice, and register them into eureka, and trace them using zipkin.
+This is going to be a spring boot microservices demo in which I will create a school and a school microservice, and register them into eureka, and trace them using zipkin.